Variococeles and Male Infertility

 Virtual azoospermia and azoospermia

 If there are so few sperm that IVF is not even an option, then treating a varicocele is probably a good idea, as long as the couple is able and willing to have IVF (and if genetic testing of the man reveals no genetic abnormalities).
 The goal would be to get enough sperm to be able to proceed with IVF using ejaculated sperm.
+Of course, other factors can play a role as well such as female age.
+If an azoospermic man with large varicoceles has a wife who is 40 years old, they may be best served by proceeding straight to microTESE and avoid the long delays often associated with waiting for repeat semen analysis testing following varicocele repair.

-Oligospermia with total motile count under 5 million sperm
+Oligospermia with total motile count under 10 million sperm

-With a total motile count of less than 5 million, there are plenty of sperm for IVF but not enough to be useful for IUI.
-If the couple would like to avoid IVF if possible and wants to pursue IUI, then treatment of the varicocele would be reasonable.
-Another approach for a couple that has been trying to conceive for a long time (and wants more than one child) is to proceed with IVF now, and once the woman is pregnant and through her first trimester, then the man could get his varicocele repaired.
+A common approach that I often recommend for couple who have been trying to conceive for a long time (and who want more than one child) is to proceed with IVF now, and once the woman is pregnant and through her first trimester, then the man could get his varicocele repaired.
 If it takes six to twelve months to see full improvement, that is not a problem, since the woman will be pregnant through most of that time, and potentially the next child could then be conceived through IUI or natural intercourse.
+[Samplaski MK.
+FertSteril 2017]

-Oligospermia with total motile count over 5 million sperm
+Oligospermia with total motile count over 10 million sperm

 With a slightly higher count, this can be a tough decision.
 If immediate IUI is successful, then treatment of the varicocele may not be necessary.
 However, IUI has a higher chance of success with increased sperm count and quality—but it can take six to twelve months to see that improvement, with a 30 to 35 percent chance that the couple waits that long and no improvement even occurs.
 There is no correct answer here.
-Some couples choose to proceed with a few cycles of IUI, and if these are not successful, then they proceed with varicocele treatment (or IVF).
-Again, once the woman is pregnant, elective varicocele repair can be undertaken if the couple wants more children, in the hopes that the next child may be conceived naturally or more easily.

 Varicocele repairs are one of the few fertility treatments that are often (but not always) covered by insurance.
 Of course, regulations for coverage vary from state to state, as well as between different insurance companies and policies.
 Check with your insurance company prior to proceeding with treatment.